 The pain may be throbbing, pounding, or pulsating.
 It tends to begin on one side of your head.
 It may spread to both sides.

-You may have an aura.
+The headache may be associated with an aura.
 This is a group of warning symptoms that start before your headache.
 The pain usually gets worse as you try to move around.

 Other types of headaches:

-Cluster headache is a sharp, very painful headache that occurs up to several times a day for months.
-It then goes away for a similar period of time.
+Cluster headache is a sharp, very painful headache that occurs daily, sometimes up to several times a day for months.
+It then goes away for weeks to months.
+In some people, the headaches never come back.
 The headache usually lasts less than an hour.
 It tends to occur at the same times every day.

 Sinus headache causes pain in the front of the head and face.
 It is due to swelling in the sinus passages behind the cheeks, nose, and eyes.
 The pain is worse when you bend forward and when you first wake up in the morning.

 There are things you can do to manage headaches at home, especially migraines or tension headaches.
 Try to treat the symptoms right away.

 Drink water to avoid getting dehydrated, especially if you have vomited.